DRaclavskyProdware/CAL-ALCustomCodeAnalyzer/README.md

 You can find many fixes and code samples, how to fix some of the errors/warnings here https://github.com/microsoft/ALAppExtensions/blob/main/BREAKINGCHANGES.md

+## Installation

+For now, this analyzer can be installed only as direct path in settings.json.
+Download your AL language specific version or just general file (at the very bottom) from the last release.
+Extract it for ZIP and save the .dll file wherever you like, just avoid using Users folders like Documents as it might cause some issues with loading the analyzer.
+Then in your global settings.json add a path to "al.codeAnalyzers" like this (it’s very likely, you already have some code cops there):

+"al.codeAnalyzers": [
+        "${CodeCop}",
+        "${UICop}",
+        "${PerTenantExtensionCop}",
+        "C:/SomeFolder/Analyzer/CustomCodeCop.dll",
+    ]

+Be aware that if you use workspace file, the codeAnalyzers from the global settings.json won’t be loaded.
+If you want to use it in the workspace as well, you need to add it in the workspace file, same way as in global settings.json.

 ## Custom snippets file

 Another big help is to create you own snippets file.
 The provided ALCustomSnippets file contains some snippets, which can help you better understand, how to rewrite old code like Dotnet Excel or old Email functions.
-Paste this file to C:\Users\your_username\AppData\Roaming\Code\User\snippets.
+Download this file directly from the repository and paste it to C:\Users\your_username\AppData\Roaming\Code\User\snippets.
 You can then access it from VS Code like this: File -> Preferences -> Configure Snippets.

 ## Reimplementation Cheat sheet

-This analyzer doesn't aim to cover every possible DotNet/OnPrem/Removed object - it targets the objects/functions which I encounterd repeatedly during C/AL -> AL conversions.
+This analyzer doesn't aim to cover every possible DotNet/OnPrem/Removed object - it targets the objects/functions which I encountered repeatedly during C/AL -> AL conversions.
 This sheet was shown on BC Tech Days 2023.
 Side by side compared old DotNet/OnPrem/Removed objects with new, Cloud ready implementations.
 Since it's from 2023, some things may be little different today, but not by much.

 Disclaimer: This document was created by BCILITY Business Software Solution and was shown during BC Tech Days 2023,  I'm not a creator of this document.